BafS/IlluminateInspector/README.md

 > Beta

-For Laravel/Lumen and applications using Illuminate components.
+Inspector for Laravel/Lumen and applications using Illuminate components.

 ## Installation